MobarokHossain2025/BD_WSSV/README.md

 Author: **MD MOBAROK HOSSAIN**
 PhD Candidate, University of Tasmania

+This repository contains scripts related to the analysis and data processing for the White Spot Syndrome Virus (WSSV) manuscript.
+These tools are designed to support genomic and bioinformatic workflows, including variant filtration, quality control, and downstream analysis.

 ## 🧬 Overview

 This script performs filtration on a VCF (Variant Call Format) file using custom criteria to retain only high-confidence SNPs.